jgorman/stimulus-datatables/README.md

 Sometimes we will want to make changes to a running DataTables instance.

-In order to facilitate this, each DOM element is linked to its controller instance: `element.dt`.
-Each controller instance is linked back to the DOM element, the config, and the live DataTable API object.
+In order to facilitate this, the DOM table element is linked to its controller instance: `table.dt`.
+Each controller instance is linked back to the DOM table `dt.element`, the `dt.config`, and the live DataTable API object `dt.dataTable`.

 Here is an example of a custom controller which can change state between scrolling or paging depending on a `#toggle-scrolling` checkbox.
+This example is running in the animated gif above.

 As the comment mentions, we can reconfigure a DataTable by updating the config and calling `dt.teardown()`.
 The teardown process will alter